pontem-network/intellij-move/README.md

 ## Compatible IDEs

 All Intellij-based IDEs starting from version 2021.1.
+For 2020.3 and below you can use old versions of the plugin.